 Current Projects

-Circumplanetary disks
+Circumplanetary Disks

 View my poster for Origins of the Solar Systems 2023

-Planets help us to understand stars, and vice-versa.
 We are interested in mapping stellar surfaces of exoplanets-hosting stars using the Kepler and TESS data.
-This can be efficiently done (we hope) using hierarchical Bayesian modeling treating the starspots on the surfaces of stars as a statistical population!
-For this, we are considering the properties of the starspots as hyperparameters of our Gaussian Process model.
+This can be efficiently done (we hope) using hierarchical Bayesian modeling (with Gaussian Processes) treating the starspots (dark regions on a star’s surface) on the surfaces of stars as a statistical population!
+The key innovation is that while it has been difficult to map starspots using just regular brightness measurements, we show that when you combine regular stellar brightness data with data from when planets cross in front of the star and temporarily block spots, you can get much better information about where spots are located on the star’s surface.
+For this, rather than trying to determine the exact position of every spot (which is extremely difficult), our model focuses on determining the overall distribution of spots - things like how many spots there typically are, how big they are, and what latitudes they tend to appear at.
 We are using multiple stellar light curves to do the ensemble statistics with StarryProcess, but the exoplanets orbiting those stars already help to set constraints, because of their transits.
-I am working on this project with Dr. Rodrigo Luger and Professor Will Farr.

 Binary black hole merger in AGN disks

 It is widely accepted that active galactic nuclei (AGN) are powered by the release of gravitational energy as mass falls onto a supermassive black hole (SMBH) in the center of AGN via accretion.
 There are also other, not so massive, black holes (BHs) dynamically moving inside the AGN disks.
 These dynamical interactions between black holes and the disks they are embedded into might lead some of the black holes to form binaries and merge.
 I am working on analyzing the evolution of orbital parameters of black hole binaries in AGN disks using 3D hydrodynamical simulations.
-I am working on this project with Professor Saavik Ford, Professor Barry McKernan, and Dr. Rixin Li.